babongo/evcoap/README.md

 evcoap
 ======

-CoAP protocol frontend for Libevent
+A CoAP frontend for Libevent